Effective business presenters limit their topics to three simple subjects because the human brain can only remember up to seven pieces of information.

-What does your brand promise and how does it deliver that?
+What does your brand promise and how will it deliver?
 The Apple iPhone was made as a reinvention, but it was also supported by three distinct capabilities: those of the iPod, the phone, and an internet communicator, all with an easy-to-use interface.

 Regardless of the product and the intended customers, this second attribute remains consistent.
 Once you establish these factors, use your supporting points as your information for the three-subject rule.

 How do you organize your PowerPoint to deliver your pitch?
-While brands use this attribute as levers for their business decisions, it lets presenters determine two things:
+While brands use this attribute as levers for their business decisions, it allows presenters determine two things:

-- If your presentation techniques are in line with your idea’s purpose or not.
+- If the presentation techniques are in line with their idea’s purpose or not

-- If your presentation style will leave a positive impression on your audience.
+- If the presentation style will leave a positive impression on their audience

-This attribute determines if your pitch will sell.
+These will determine whether your pitch will sell or not.
 The trick is to maintain an appropriate speech tone and keep your PowerPoint’s content and design consistent.

 “Applying the Rule of Three to Your Presentations.”
 SlideGenius, Inc. May 5, 2014.
 Accessed May 12, 2015.

 Brymer, Chuck.
 “WHAT MAKES BRANDS GREAT?”
 Marketing Magazine.
 Accessed May 12, 2015.